 Avasthi adds that the Nordic's inclusion of seafood is also helpful in improving heart health, a major issue when it comes to the typical American diet.

 "Adding more lean protein sources, like seafood, helps reduce saturated fat, known to contribute to cardiovascular disease if eaten in excess," she said.
 "An added plus is that seafood, particularly oily fish highlighted in the Nordic diet, offer omega-3 fatty acids, which benefit heart health."

 While she praises the diet's focus on clean ingredients and local food sources, Avasthi says careful consideration should be given to the reduced role of dairy.

 "The only potential issue I see is that this diet minimizes dairy, which has the caveat of vitamin D or calcium deficiencies," she says.
 "This can be managed if canned fish is included, and plant-based milks, like almond or soy, are included because these are fortified with vitamin D and calcium."

-If you're interested in sampling some Nordic-inspired dishes before jumping in with both feet, the official Denmark website has collected a number of recipes divided into starters, main courses, and desserts.
-Some delicious examples include Cauliflower Salad, Baked Cod with Celery Remoulade and Rhubarb Trifle.
-There are also a handful of Nordic Diet cookbooks with hundreds of more examples and tips.
+If you're interested in sampling some Nordic-inspired dishes before jumping in with both feet, the official Denmark website offers some helpful cultural background and there are also a handful of Nordic Diet cookbooks with hundreds of recipes and tips.